alecrj/fitness/PROJECT_STATUS.md

 6. Deployment

 ## Notes & Action Items
-- Add tests for social module
 - Set up GitHub Actions for CI/CD
 - Create deployment scripts for production
 - Finalize security configuration for Firebase rules
+- Begin frontend development with API integration

 ---
 *This document is updated regularly to reflect the current state of the project.*